 3) Under this legislation, a Level 2 adult care home provider serving residents with traumatic brain injury must hold a current professional license or employ a resident manager who holds a current professional license as a physician, Nurse Practitioner, Registered Nurse, licensed rehabilitation professional or licensed mental health professional who is trained and experienced in the care and rehabilitation of residents with traumatic brain injury.
 Public Chapter 642

 4) TNA, CRNA and PA were successful in defeating legislation which would require advanced practice nurses and physician assistants who perform certain invasive pain management techniques involving the spine to do so under certain direct supervision by a physician.

-4) Legislation seeking to limit the scope of practice of Advanced Practice Registered Nurses and Physician Assistants in Tennessee, by requiring those who perform certain invasive pain management procedures do so under direct supervision by physicians licensed in Anesthesiology, Neurological Surgery, Orthopedic Surgery, Physical Medicine and Rehabilitation.
-The bill has been referred to 2011 Summer Study Committee of the House Health Subcommittee.
+4) TNA in partnership with the TN Association of Nurse Anesthetists and the TN Academy of Physician Assistants, lobbied heavily against legislation seeking to limit the scope of practice of Advanced Practice Registered Nurses and Physician Assistants in Tennessee, by requiring those who perform certain invasive pain management procedures do so under direct supervision by physicians licensed in Anesthesiology, Neurological Surgery, Orthopedic Surgery, Physical Medicine and Rehabilitation.
+The bill was referred to 2011 Summer Study Committee of the House Health Subcommittee.